scoobahsteve/omnifilter/README.md

 ## License

-This project is licensed under the terms of the MIT license. (view file titled 'LICENSE')
+This project is licensed under the terms of the MIT license. (view file titled [LICENSE](https://github.com/ocgears/omnifilter/blob/master/LICENSE))